Lance791854/LJCP3402/Week3.md

 Made use of Hetzner docs and WordPress docs when I needed to do something.

 I have used Hetzner before for other tasks so was familiar with setting stuff up.
-Also have used WordPress for a couple of other projects so I was familiar with it.
+Also have used WordPress for a couple of other projects so I was familiar with that as well.

 ## Estimated Hours